Lavell Crawford

-Lavell Crawford (born November 11, 1968) is an American comedian and actor.
-He is best known for playing Huell Babineaux in Breaking Bad (2011–2013) and its spin-off Better Call Saul (2017–2022).
-He also played the role of Gus Patch in the Netflix original movie The Ridiculous 6 (2015).
+Lavell Maurice Crawford (born November 11, 1968) is an American comedian and actor, known for playing Huell Babineaux in Breaking Bad (2011–2013) and its spin-off Better Call Saul (2017–2022).
+He also played the role of Gus Patch in the Netflix original film The Ridiculous 6 (2015).
 The album version of his 2021 Comedy Vaccine special was nominated for the Grammy Award for Best Comedy Album at the 64th Annual Grammy Awards.

 Early life

-Crawford grew up in St. Louis County, Missouri, eventually settling in Pagedale.
-He has two sisters, Elonda and Erica.
+Lavell Maurice Crawford was born in St. Louis, Missouri, on November 11, 1968, and grew up in nearby Pagedale.
+Crawford has two sisters, Elonda and Erica.
 He struggled with his weight in childhood and experienced a near-drowning at age ten.
 Crawford graduated from Pattonville High School in 1986 before attending Missouri Western State College, where he studied computer science.

 Career

 Crawford began performing standup comedy professionally in 1990.
 He frequently performed on BET's ComicView during the 1990s.
 He was a contestant on NBC's Last Comic Standing in 2007, where in the two-hour season finale he lost to Jon Reep.
 In 2011 at the Roberts Orpheum Theatre in St. Louis, he recorded Lavell Crawford: Can a Brother Get Some Love.